 Mortuary Temple of Seti I

-In stark contrast to the swollen crowds and dusty dryness of the Temple of Hatschepsut, the Mortuary Temple of Seti I feels like a secret oasis.
-So secret, in fact, that we had the entire place to ourselves.
+In stark contrast to the swollen crowds and dusty dryness of the other temples in Luxor, the Mortuary Temple of Seti I feels like a secret oasis.
+In fact, it’s so secret that we had the entire place to ourselves.
 Seti I was known for his buildings—it was he who commissioned the Great Hypostyle Hall at the Temple of Karnak, and his tomb in the Valley of the Kings is nothing short of spectacular in scale.
 What makes this temple unique from all the others we visited is the amount of greenery.
 Palms line the walkway up to the main hall, and peek out from doorways as you continue to move through the temple spaces.
-It offered a glimpse into what the rest of the temples might have looked like in the past—blooming so surprisingly in the middle of the desert.
+It offers a glimpse into what the rest of the temples might have looked like in the past—blooming so surprisingly in the middle of the desert.

 The temple is covered in rich details—the carvings are deep and well-preserved, and dark paint still clings to a lot of the inner rooms.
-The cartouches are especially beautiful and ornate.
+Along the edges of doorways and walls, the cartouches are beautiful and ornate.
 Near the end of our walk, we were joined by the site Egyptologist, Akmed, who was happy to share some insights about the carvings.
-He said the temple gets barely any visitors, so if you want a break from the crowds and the chance to explore a gorgeous temple all to yourself, make sure you add the Temple of Seti I to your plan!
+In contrast to the Temple of Hatschepsut, this site gets barely any visitors.
+So if you want a break from the crowds and the chance to explore a gorgeous temple all to yourself, make sure you add the Temple of Seti I to your itinerary!

 The Mortuary Temple of Seti I is open from 9:00-17:00.
 Entry costs 60 EGP as of October/November 2018.
 Tickets are bought from the main ticket office and not sold on-site.
 No photo permit necessary.

 This temple we didn’t actually visit, but passed over during our hot air balloon ride.
-As we did so, I instantly regretted not adding it to my visit list.
+Doing so made me instantly regret not adding it to my visit list.
 Also known as the Mortuary Temple of Ramses III, Medinet Habu is a colossal temple.
 The first pylon is mammoth—almost fortified.